jasoncharney/NetWork1/README.md

 ## To Do...
 - Clear timeouts/stop triggering sounds when modes change.
 - Load assets as needed depending on mode/as a callback so clients don't have to wait so long.
 Test out if it's better with a dedicated router/local network.
-- Perhaps run the master as a separate file?
+<s>- Perhaps run the master as a separate file?
 Or, figure out namespaces in socket.
 Better controlling events...but, the master doesn't always have to run on the same device as the server.
-    - Along these lines, create separate file to control events/router.
+    - Along these lines, create separate file to control events/router.</s>
     - Namespaces/channelized sockets?
 Allow for subdividing clients into further roles/groups.
 - Learn streaming functions...(socket.io.stream)
 <s>- Get out of localhost onto a local server so other devices can connect!
 Not sure how to set up ports etc./static routing.</s>